 DiSanto graduated in 2016 from Kent State University with a Bachelors Degree in Communication Studies and earned his Masters Degree from Kent State in 2019.
 He is currently a substitute teacher with the goal of eventually becoming a full-time educator.

 Coach DiSanto: “I cannot wait to build relationships with the student-athletes at Brecksville-Broadview Heights and watch them grow both on and off the field.
 I believe the game of football can teach many life lessons and I am excited about the journey that lies ahead for this football program and what we are going to embark on together.”

 Follow Coach DiSanto on Twitter: @Coach_DiSanto57

-Coach Kevin Demming begins his third season as the Varsity Defensive Line Coach with the Bees.
+Coach Kevin Demming begins his fourth season as the Varsity Defensive Line Coach with the Bees.
 Demming was promoted to Varsity Defensive Line Coach in April of 2018 after serving as the Freshman Defensive Line Coach for the 2017 Bees football campaign.
-Demming helped Henry Carroll (2018) earn 2nd Team All-Suburban League Honors as a defensive end.
+Demming helped Henry Carroll (2018 – 2nd Team), Garrett Kubitz (2020 – 1st Team) & Jake Ryan (2020 – 2nd Team) earn All-Suburban League Honors as a defensive ends.

 Demming, a 1995 graduate of North Royalton, played Offensive Line and Defensive Line for the Bears.
 After graduation, Coach Demming went on to attend Olivet Nazarene University (Illinois) where he excelled as a linebacker and was part of the 1997 Victory Bowl Championship Team.
 Since 2007, Demming has been affiliated with the YMCA and became the Program Director for the North Royalton YMCA in 2014.